-Tips to Troubleshoot 4G/3G & LTE Not Working Issues on iPhone or iPad
+How to fix 3G/4G & LTE not working on iPhone or iPad

-Many a time, easy tricks work wonder in solving even annoying issues.
-Therefore, we are going to mention some of the basic hacks first.
+Time and time again, easy tricks work wonders in solving annoying issues.
+Therefore, we’re going to mention some basic hacks first.
 If they click, you won’t have to look any further.

 First off, ensure that 3G/4G is enabled on your device.
-Yes, it might sound a bit funny.
-But at times, basic things do tend to go out of our mind.
+This may sound obvious, but sometimes basic details slip our minds.
 So, it’s better to check them upfront—you might save yourself a lot of time.

-- Head over to Settings app → Cellular/Mobile Data.
-Make sure to turn on the switch.
+- Head over to Settings → Cellular/Mobile Data.
+Make sure it’s toggled on.

-- Then, tap on Cellular/Mobile Data Options → Enable 4G → Choose Voice & Data.
+- Then, tap Cellular/Mobile Data Options → Enable 4G → Choose Voice & Data.

 Turn Mobile Data on/off a few times.
 It might solve the issue immediately.